 Table 1 identifies major project milestones established by the MTACC through award of the first construction contract.
-SAS Project Phase 1 Integrated Schedule, Revision 2.5.1 updates #18 and #19 have been finalized but not yet made available to the PMOC.
-The PMOC has been informed that update #20 is in progress.
-However, it does not reflect the delays associated with the real estate for the 96th Street Station, Contract 1 time extension, the real estate challenges associated with the 72nd Street Station and the projected twelve month slip from MTA's internal review.
+MTACC is in the process of redefining the construction packaging plan which could have a major impact on the project schedule.
+An updated SAS Phase 1 Project Integrated Schedule will be developed once the construction packaging plan is defined.
+The PMOC has requested that the schedule address the delays associated with the real estate acquisition for the 96th Street Station, Contract 1 time extensions, real estate challenges associated with the 72nd Street Station, and project float.
 At the February 7, 2008 Quarterly Meeting the MTACC was reminded that the schedules must be updated and submitted to the PMOC on a timely basis [Ref: SAS-A04-0208].
 Submittal of the updates continues to be an issue.